Is Moonshiners TV Show Real or Fake?

 Source: @markanddigger

 Moonshiners is an American documentary and drama television show that began airing on the Discovery Channel in 2011.
-Moonshiners is centered around characters making illegal moonshine in various parts of the United States, including Virginia, South Carolina, Tennessee, North Carolina, and the Appalachian Mountains in Kentucky.
+Moonshiners is centered around cast members who are presented as making illegal moonshine in various parts of the United States, including Virginia, South Carolina, Tennessee, North Carolina, and the Appalachian Mountains in Kentucky.

-Marvin Sutton, albeit a famous moonshiner and worth surprise guest on the show, wasn’t around when the show got filmed.
+Marvin Sutton, albeit a famous moonshiner and noteworthy guest on the show, had died before the show began filming.
 The Moonshiners team bought the footage from the documentary it was meant for – This is the Last Dam Run of Likker I’ll Ever Make (The Last One).

 Tim Smith remains the main man of the show.
 He continues to campaign to accept the moonshine practices by showing its authenticity and rich tradition.
 He hopes to encourage more people to see the value of his team by rooting for a multi-generation moonshining family that continues to escape the arms of the Law.

 Moonshiners is produced by a production company called Magilla Entertainment.
-Magilla is the same producer of other similar reality TV shows like Submissive Wives’ Guide to Marriage, King of Thrones, Militia Rising, and America’s Worst Tattoos.
+Magilla has produced other similar reality TV shows like Submissive Wives’ Guide to Marriage, King of Thrones, Militia Rising, and America’s Worst Tattoos.

 As a reality TV Show, you can expect that most of what is depicted happens in real life.
 The equipment they use is the same type of equipment real moonshiners would use.
 Moreover, the evading tactics they employ to escape from law enforcement may as well be what real moonshiners do.